A new study has found two-thirds of gay and bi couples who adopt dogs say their relationships are stronger as a result.

 “You can outline the practicalities of what would happen in the event you split from your partner whether you have joint or sole custody,” she said.

 “It’s a real tragedy to see breakups results in dogs needing to be re-homed.

 “Laying out an agreement that works for all parties is the most sensible and fair approach.”

 Owning a dog is preparation for a child

 The study showed more than half of the participants felt owning a dog helps prepare couples for children.
 It’s no wonder many put “pet-nups” in place to secure custody.

 The research presented some downsides to owning pets too.

-Seventeen percent of couple admitted a decrease in their sex lives due to sharing a bed with their dogs.
+Seventeen per cent of couples admitted a decrease in their sex lives due to sharing a bed with their dogs.

 A further third of couples said since becoming pet parents, they have spent less time together, saying they would prefer someone to always be home pup-sitting.

 That sounds fine to us, though.
-They are man’s best friend after all.
+They are man’s best friends after all.